System Design Space

 Open chapter

-Serverless patterns speed up delivery and lower operational entry cost, but shift complexity into event contracts, observability, and cost governance.
-Reliable design is built around asynchrony, idempotency, and controlled retry policies.
+Serverless patterns take the servers off your plate and lower the operational entry cost — but nothing disappears for free.
+The complexity moves into event contracts, observability, and cost governance, and that is usually where the first production system breaks.
+Reliable design rests on three things: asynchrony, idempotency, and a controlled retry policy.

 When serverless is a good fit

-• Asynchronous workflows and event-driven integration (queues, brokers, webhooks, streams).
+• Asynchronous workflows and event-driven integration where requests flow through queues, brokers, webhooks, or streams.

-• Automation around storage, messaging, and schedule-triggered jobs.
+• Automation around storage, messaging, and schedule-triggered jobs that you would rather not keep on an always-running machine.

 Practical use-case examples